 So you should be very strict in designing this page.
-If you want to know what you need to do to keep the abandonment rate to a minimum, read this complete guide to the end.
+If you want to know what to do to keep the abandonment rate minimum, read this complete guide to the end.
 You are supposed to learn:

 - What is a checkout template, and why do we use it?

-- The 5 key elements of a high converting checkout
+- The five key elements of a high converting checkout

 - properties of a high converting checkout template